Skip to content

 marching-band-sponsorships

-Marching bands aren’t low-cost organizations—instruments, uniforms, and travel all add up, usually more than what’s available from school funding alone.
-Selling candy or cookie dough can help, but these types of fundraisers don’t typically make up the difference.
+It's no surprise that marching band participation is costly.
+Instruments, uniforms, and travel all add up, often totaling more than what’s available from school funding alone.
+While selling candy or cookie dough can help, these fundraisers don’t typically make up the difference.

 • Competition showings, awards, and recognitions